stevenchadburrow/AcolyteHandPICd32/NES/README.md

 *** These are just backups of files that are not fully implemented yet.
 NesEmulator.c is my Linux/OpenGL port. ***

 These files contain an NES emulator for the PIC32MZ.
-It currently is running at 216 MHz, and if emulating the NES at around 20 FPS with audio it is nearly at full speed.
+It currently is running at 216 MHz.
+Most games run at perfect speed at 20 FPS with audio enabled.
+To represent more intensive games, Super Mario Bros 3 was run on both the PIC32MZ and Linux desktop using Mesen for a speed comparison.
+At 20 FPS the PIC32MZ ran about 12% too slow.
+At 12 FPS the PIC32MZ ran about 2% too slow.

 This currently works with these mappers: NROM, UNROM, CNROM, ANROM, MMC1, and MMC3 (only some implementation).

 Some MMC3 games have issues with IRQ timing, though adjusting both cycle and scanline delays help in most cases.

+Only one hack is currently employed: Sprite priority in Super Mario Bros 3.

 The journey has been documented on the 6502.org Forum, here: http://forum.6502.org/viewtopic.php?f=1&t=8236